parkdoyeon/task_processor/README.md

 # TaskProcessor

 Hello reviewers!
 Nice to git-meet you.
-I understand reviewing many candidates' code is hard, especially when each of them have different design and styles.
+I understand reviewing many candidates' code is hard, especially when each of them have different design and style.
 So I'd like to briefly guide you on my project.

 ## Design
 You can traverse the project based on three parts.
 This project is following [phoenix design guide](https://hexdocs.pm/phoenix/contexts.html#thinking-about-design).